Happy to announce that a new version of Remote Display Analyzer (RDA) has been released: RDA version 2106.

-Please note that this video codec comparison was made for indication purposes only, it’s based on a manual testing approach while using screen recording software which will also do it’s own compression on the end result.
+Please note that this video codec comparison was made for indication purposes only, it’s not reality that users play full screen videos often (while they can do this from time to time).
+The comparison is based on a manual testing approach while using screen recording software which will also do it’s own compression on the end result.
 This will affect the frame quality of the resulting movie.
 This is not comparable with a professional way of benchmarking with for example frame grabbers.
 For this type of benchmarks I recommend using REX Analytics (developed by co-members of TeamRGE).
 REX Analytics also leverages Remote Display Analyzer for remote display protocol insights.

 The results of the above comparison is displayed below (please note that the Nvidia GPU utilization counter was turned off in this build of RDA, so that’s the reason it shows 0%.
 The total CPU time consumed is a cumulative of the %CPU usage of the encoder process).

 My observations and conclusions from the HDX and Blast (pure H.264) video codec comparison:

 The available bandwidth detected varies between the display protocols.
 It seems they use a different mechanism of calculating the available bandwidth.
 It’s interesting to dive deeper into this.
 This also made me think to add an average available bandwidth counter in RDA so there is an overall indication of the average available bandwidth during a specific run time

 Observed higher frame compression while playing a full screen movie with HDX compared to Blast, this might be one of the reasons the lower bandwidth usage compared to Blast and the higher amount of frames send to the client (although the difference is not really shocking over a 1:30 minute during full screen movie)